gathuku/blog/content/posts/testing-action-mailer-in-rails.md

 tags: []
 series: false
 cover_image: ./images/action_mailer.jpeg
-canonical_url: false
+canonical_url: true
 description: "Testing your Mailers can be sometimes complicated.
-Do you remember sending and action email and heading to your inbox to see the email design and content?
-Right there are simple ways to test your Mailers."
+Do you remember sending an email and heading to your inbox to see the email design and content?
+Right here are simple ways to test your Mailers."
 ---

 Testing your Mailers can be sometimes complicated.
-Do you remember sending and action email and heading to your inbox to see the email design and content?
-Right there are simple ways to test your Mailers.
+Do you remember sending an email and heading to your inbox to see the email design and content?
+Right here are simple ways to test your Mailers.

-Rails provides us with useful test helpers to ActionMailer which helps to easily iterate our design, test if our code queus the right email and our email contains the right content.
+Rails provide us with useful test helpers to ActionMailer which helps to easily iterate our design, test if our code queues the right email and our email contains the right content.

 ### Getting Started
 After creating a rails app we can generate a new Mailer in our app.
 ```
 rails generate mailer NotificationMailer
 ```
-We the above commmand we generate a mailer named `NotificationMailer` , this creates:-
+We the above command we generate a mailer named `NotificationMailer`, this creates:-

 1. A class `NotificationMailer` in `app/mailers`   directory.
 2. A class `NotificationMailerTest` in `test/mailers/notification_mailer_test.rb`